Do you have a squishy cucumber lingering in your fridge?

 Redirecting this avoidable food waste to food banks and other food rescue programs is one great way to reduce waste.
 Whether you are a large manufacturer, farmer, supermarket chain or an individual - anyone can become a food donor.
 Foods that are imperfect, have errors in labelling, or are close to the sell-by-date are all accepted by food banks and other food rescue programs.

 There are several organizations that accept food donations in Lethbridge: Lethbridge Food Bank, Interfaith Food Bank, Lethbridge Soup Kitchen, Salvation Army Food Bank, University of Lethbridge Students’ Union Food Bank, Lethbridge College Students’ Association Food Bank and Streets Alive Mission.
 You can check with the different programs to see what they accept and what they need.
+For example, the Soup Kitchen will accept prepared food such as leftovers from catered meals, the Interfaith Food Bank and Lethbridge Food Bank are able to accept fresh produce, which is a great option for those who grow their own food and can’t keep up.

 If you have excess pet food, the City of Lethbridge’s Animal Shelter runs a pet food bank where dog food, cat food, and cat litter donations can be dropped off for people with pets in need.
 You can contact the Lethbridge Animal Shelter at (403) 320-4099 for more information.